marlub/docker-php/README.md

 ## 🐳 Image variants

 All minor versions and the latest patch of each minor image tag are daily updated.
+EOL versions are not supported or updated at all.
 The default php.ini is based on php.ini-production

 | ⚙️ PHP version | ✨ Image variants |
 | -------------- | ------------------ |